Boudoir dolls are also called Bed Dolls or Sofa Dolls,

 B. Altman department store, American Stuffed Novelty, American Wholesale Corp, Anita, Arrow Doll Wig

-Gray, Baltimore Bargain House, Beaux Art Shade Co, William P. Beers &
+Gray, Baltimore Bargain House, Beaux Art Shade Company, William P. Beers &

-Co, Charles Bloom, Blossom, Blum-Lustig Toy Co, Au Bon Marche department store,
+Company, Charles Bloom, Blossom Doll Company, Blum-Lustig Toy Company, Au Bon Marche

 Butler Brothers, Chad Valley, Hilda Cowham, Louis Eisen, W. R. Ekart, England Art Toy, Etta, European Novelty,